- Because music can increase your brain’s dopamine levels, the right music can help your work feel more enjoyable.

-The experts we spoke to had slightly different opinions about which genre of music increases productivity the most.
-Barolsky and Saunders believe the best genre primarily depends on what type of music each individual enjoys, because that genre would increase dopamine levels and, in turn, productivity.
+The experts we spoke to had slightly different opinions about which musical genre best increases productivity.
+Barolsky and Saunders believe the best genre for productivity depends on the type of music an individual enjoys, because that genre is more likely to increase dopamine levels and, in turn, productivity.

-However, Saunders suggests that the best approach to choosing music is to create a playlist of songs that you really enjoy but have heard so often that you don’t need to focus on the lyrics or the beat.
-This would create background noise that increases dopamine but isn't too distracting.
+However, Saunders suggests that the best approach to choosing music is to create a playlist of songs you really enjoy but have heard so often that you don’t need to focus on the lyrics or beat.
+Playing this type of music creates background noise that increases dopamine without distracting you.